aimeeyen/election-analysis/README.md

 ***369,711*** total votes were cast in this congressional election.

-    - Largest County Turnout: :white_check_mark: Denver had 306,055 votes, accounts for 82.8% of the total votes: 369,711.
+    - Largest County Turnout: Denver had 306,055 votes, accounts for 82.8% of the total votes: 369,711.

     - 2nd County Turnout: Jefferson: 38,855 votes, accounts for 10.5% of the total votes.